|The Postharvest Education Foundation

 LK awards a certificate of completion to Mekbib Hiligebrile Seife (Ethiopia) at the conclusion of the 2012 Global postharvest e-learning program.

-Our current 2013 PEF postharvest e-learning programs are closed, but please let us know if you wish to be put on our email list-- you will automatically receive announcements when future programs open for registration.
-Send your name and email address to LK at firstname.lastname@example.org
+Please let us know if you wish to be put on our email list-- you will automatically receive announcements when future programs open for registration in November.
+Send your name and email address to LK at email@example.com

 Our Directors and staff are available online or via e-mail to serve as mentors or advisors to young professionals, extension workers, farm advisors, and private consultants around the world who are involved in activities related to postharvest handling, packaging, cooling, shipping, storage of fresh fruits and vegetables, and improved storage and processing of all food crops.

 The Postharvest Education Foundation is currently working to assist extension workers, scientists, postharvest professionals and graduate students in many countries around the world gain new knowledge, skills and field experience that will assist them to help their local populations to reduce postharvest losses and food waste.
-We offer a variety of low cost e-learning programs and mentoring services at no charge.
-Dr. Lisa Kitinoja is the lead trainer, and she also currently works as a senior technical advisor with The World Food Logistics Organization (WFLO) on a HORT CRSP funded project in Sub-Saharan Africa.
-HORT CRSP Pilot project in East
+We host online discussion forums and offer mentoring services at no charge.
+Dr. Lisa Kitinoja is the lead trainer, and she also currently works as a senior technical advisor with The World Food Logistics Organization (WFLO).

 A presentation on our Postharvest Training Center in Tanzania